 - Keep doors and windows closed during pollen season.
 Some allergy sufferers benefit from keeping windows closed when pollen counts are high and using air conditioning at home and in the car.

 - Explore medication options with your doctor.
 It’s a good idea to schedule an appointment to figure out what kind of allergies you’re currently experiencing and what kind of treatment plan can give you the most relief.

 Allergies affect people differently depending on a variety of factors such as what you are allergic to, the geographic area where you live, and the time of year.
 For some people, dealing with seasonal allergies is common.
 In the United States, seasonal allergies are most common during the spring, summer, or early fall, in response to pollens or mold spores.
 In contrast, perennial allergies may be allergies related to dust mites.
 If your allergies seem to be persistent rather than being seasonal, then you might be allergic to dust mites or pet dander.
 These can lead to trouble staying asleep or falling asleep too.

-Allergies and Your Sleep
+Allergies and Sleep Issues

-Allergies can affect your sleep quality, but if you stay proactive and reach out to your care provider, you can implement the steps needed to battle your allergies and get the sleep your body needs.
+Every allergy case is different, and often a combination of treatments and strategies will be needed.
+Therefore, you may need to go through some trial and error to learn what is best for you.
+Allergies can certainly impact your sleep, but if you stay proactive and reach out to your health care provider for help, you can start taking steps now to control your allergies and get the sleep that your body needs.